20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 |  (a + bε)^(c + dε)  |  a^c + ((a^(c-1))  cb  + (a^(c-1)) a log(a) d) ε |
 | atan2(a + bε, c + dε) | ((bc - ad) / hypot(c, a)) / hypot(c, a) |

-Note that these expressions should be implemented exactly as written.
-This probably doesn't affect your work, but it can come up
+Note that these expressions should be implemented exactly as writtenp

 # Its code time